 # ERA5 import configuration

-IMPORT_VARIABLE = "total_precipitation" # ERA5 variable to download (as named in the CDS catalogue)
+IMPORT_VARIABLE = "tp" # ERA5 variable to download (as named on the Earth Data Hub dataset page)

 IMPORT_IS_CUMULATIVE = True # indicates whether the input data is cumulative over time (e.g. ERA5 precipitation)